Note: This was previously named "Azure AD."

 Under Sync admins, select the group you want to assign roles to.

 Select an Envoy role and one or more location from the dropdown menu for each group.
-(The list of group names is pulled from Azure.)
+(The list of group names is pulled from Entra ID.)

 Click Add > Done.